AdaMartin18010/FormalScience/docs/Matter/FormalModel/Model/Cognition/Critical Summary and Synthesis- Logic as a First Principle.md

 ---

-## 3. Chapter 2: Revisiting the Construction of "Reality" with Logic as the First Principle
+## 4 Chapter 2 Revisiting the Construction of Reality with Logic as the First Principle

 This chapter delves into the ontological claim that if logic is a first principle, then the very structure of "reality" should be fundamentally logical or, at the very least, highly compatible with logical description and understanding.
 The aim is to provide an ontological grounding for the orderliness, comprehensibility, and (to some extent) predictability of the universe as studied by science.